Scalp massage for healthy hair

 Clean scalp

-We can recommend using a Deep Scalp Brush, which with its silicone spikes gives a lovely soft massage, while also cleaning the scalp very effectively.
+We can recommend using a Deep Scalp Brush for your scalp massage, which with its silicone spikes gives a lovely soft massage, while also cleaning the scalp very effectively.
 It can be used on both wet and dry hair.

 How to get started with a scalp massage

 The most important thing to get started with scalp massage is to adapt it to your needs.
 It shouldn't take more than a few minutes.
-It can also take place when you feel like it, for example before you have a shower, if you have a hair treatment or if you are just relaxing on the sofa.
+Scalp massages are incredibly versatile and can easily fit into your daily routine.
+They can be done at any time, whether you're preparing for a shower, applying a hair treatment, or simply unwinding on the sofa.

 Here's our guide to getting a good scalp massage.